SEDULity: A Proof-of-Learning Framework for Distributed and Secure Blockchains with Efficient Useful Work: System Model

 The ML task requires training the model using the stochastic gradient descent (SGD) algorithm for $E$ epochs, each corresponding to a full pass of the training dataset.
 At the start of each epoch, the dataset is randomly shuffled to avoid bias, and we denote the shuffle function $\sigma_\phi(D_{tr})$ that shuffles the dataset according to the random seed $\phi$.
 The shuffled dataset is then divided into $b$ batches, which are fed into the model sequentially for training.
 Thus, the model weight at epoch $e$, denoted as $w_{e}$, can be written as a function of the weight at the previous epoch, $w_{e-1}$, and the shuffled dataset, $\sigma_\phi(D_{tr})$,

-Here, $w_e$ is unique given $w_{e-1}$ and $\sigma_\phi(D_{tr})$, thus can be reproduced by performing \eqref{eq:we}.\footnote{It is shown in \cite{Fang2023} that, due to the noise arising from low-level components, e.g., low-level libraries and hardware, it is impossible to exactly reproduce the result.
-This is beyond the scope of this work, and we assume noise-resistant training reproduction is this paper.}
+Here, $w_e$ is unique given $w_{e-1}$ and $\sigma_\phi(D_{tr})$, thus can be reproduced by performing \eqref{eq:we}. \footnote{The noise arising from low-level components \cite{Fang2023} can be eliminated by requiring miners to use unified software versions or by reaching a consensus on the most significant bits.
+Thus, noise-resistant training reproduction can be safely assumed.}